-As written for Asia LIFE magazine Oct. 2009.

 As we approach, I survey our new location; a few camels, a small fenced in area with a few goats and one ger looking so solitary it is sad.
 The ger is located in an unforgiving flat part of the desert.
 The wind howls with no impediments, free to blow wildly.
 Two young girls followed by their mother come out to greet us.
 I enter the tent, the father is sitting at his 12 o’clock position by the alter.
 I take my 10 o’clock position and slurp warm camel milk when it is handed to me.

-This ger is different; it’s sparse, but colourful.
+This ger is different; it’s sparse, but colorful.
 There are no beds, no little cabinets, and no family snapshots.
 This family works hard for everything I see around me.
-I watch as the father methodically gets out his colourful, silken pouch and produces a snuff flask and passes it in my direction.
+I watch as the father methodically gets out his colorful, silken pouch and produces a snuff flask and passes it in my direction.
 Thankfully Ger to Ger training had prepared me for this and I had practiced how to receive and pass on the snuff bottle properly.
 I go through the motions; my left hand holds my right elbow and I reach out with my right hand and our palms exchange the bottled in a fluid motion, as if I were accepting a bribe.
 I open the bottle and take an obligatory whiff and pass it along.

 The youngest daughter chatters to everyone non-stop in Mongolian as if we understand her.
 She flits around with a big smile on her face, entertaining everyone.
 We draw pictures and she sings songs.
 As we settle in to our new environment, the family goes about their chores, allowing us to relax.
 I go outside to get some fresh air and see the two older children filling pails with goat and sheep dung hardened by the desert sun.
 Since I immediately feel like a part of this nomadic family in harsh conditions, I pitch in and help gather fuel for our hearth.